 Students should initiate the Graduate College’s Doctoral Dissertation Committee Appointment form (this was previously called "Advancement to Candidacy") via GradPath, immediately after the comprehensive exam results have been submitted.

 Within 6 months of completing comps, students must draft and present a dissertation proposal.
+The Committee Chair must be physically present for the oral presentation and defense, and no more that 1 committee member may "Skype" into or otherwise electronically participate in the defense.
 Once the student has successfully completed presentation and revision of the proposal, a copy of the final version of the Dissertation Proposal with the signatures of all Dissertation Committee members indicating their approval should be submitted to the SLAT Program Office.
 Upon receipt of that form, the SLAT office will generate and submit a Dissertation Prospectus form through GradPath.
 Once the form has been processed, the student will be fully eligible to advance to candidacy.

 The Final Oral Examination is a defense of the penultimate draft of the dissertation.
 It will include a presentation on the topic of the dissertation, with an optional brief question and answer session, open to the public.
 The public presentation is followed by a closed session oral examination by members of the Dissertation Committee.
 The Chair of the Dissertation Committee is also the Chair of the Final Oral Examination Committee, and has the responsibility for reporting the results of the examination to the Graduate College.
 Three grades are possible on the Final Oral Examination: (1) unconditional pass, (2) pass with revisions required, (3) fail.
 In case (2), the committee must specify in writing what revisions are necessary, whether the revisions are "major" or "minor," and by what date they must be completed.
 The committee will also specify whether the completed revisions must be approved by the entire committee or only by the Chair.
 Usually only a major revision requires the full committee's approval.